pondrejk/dizzer/chap-carto_insight.md

 - discussion of presentational vs exploratory cartography -- or better on building interfaces to support one of them. -- exploaratory interfaces seen loftier, most comercial assigmnents are presentational -- in fact the threshold between presentatonal and exploratory capabilites is something that needs to be considered.

-**4. How to extend the spatio-temporal analysis faculty in digital maps.**
+4. **How to extend the spatio-temporal analysis faculty in digital maps.**

 The range of possible future states of the application is only to be guessed.
 In other words, the task is to design the map well for previously unseen data.